z-olpin/arttix-tc/README.md

 ## <a href="https://vxxce.github.io/arttix-tc" alt="live demo link">Live demo</a>

-Best in Chrome/chromium, firefox, or safari.
+Best in Chrome/chromium or firefox.
+Okay in Safari.
 Works in Edge, but it's a bit clunky.
 Not supporting IE.

 ## Preview